FNakano/CFA/projetos/AsyncioTryout/README.md

 ## Results 1

+In an AI-Thinker ESP32C3 board Red led is connected to IO 3, Green led to IO 4, Blue led to IO 5.

 `coro.py`: the example in https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md#21-program-structure tested.
 `ada.py`: `coro.py` adapted to light LEDs (they are built-in in Ai-Thinker ESP32c3 Dev Kit (